 The quagga is cool because it was the first animal to have its DNA studied in the 1980s!
 Scientists are trying to bring them back from extinction via The Quagga Project by breeding zebras with quagga-like attributes.

 Quaggas were 101 inches (257 centimeters) in length and stood 50 inches (127 centimeters) tall.
 They were hunted by big cats but capable of dealing devastating blows from hard, sharp hooves.
-They became extinct because humans overhunted them for their stripy skin and so that domesticated cattle could inhabit the quaggas grassland.
+They became extinct because humans overhunted them for their stripy skin so that domesticated cattle could inhabit the Quaggas grassland.

-The final wild quagga was killed in South Africa’s Free State in 1878, and the last quagga in captivity died in Amsterdam’s Artis Magistra zoo in 1883.
+The final wild quagga was killed in South Africa’s Free State in 1878, and the last quagga in captivity died in Amsterdam’s Artis Magistra Zoo in 1883.